CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-a-command-line-interface.md

 - `--path-to-ohdsi-db DIR` points to the directory containing `ohdsi.db`.
 - `--omop-tables TABLE ...` restricts which OMOP-CDM tables are processed, while `CONCEPT` and `PERSON` stay included.
 - `--exposures-file FILE` provides a CSV list of OMOP `concept_id` values to be treated as exposures.
-- `--stream` enables incremental OMOP processing for legacy `-obff` output.
+- `--stream` enables incremental OMOP processing for individuals-only `-obff` output.
 - `--sql2csv` prints SQL tables instead of converting them.
 - `--max-lines-sql N` limits how many lines are read per SQL table.
 Default: `500`.